xianpengliu/LittlePHP/README.md

 ## Why a new framework
 One project is to solve one problem.<br/>

-I spent much time to find a handy framework.
+I spent much time to find a handy framework.<br/>
-At last, I gived up and decided to write my own framework.
+At last, I gived up and decided to write my own framework.<br/>
 Simple, Simple and Simple.